 Dangerous trend in Europe and US

-was emerging in Europe as well as in the United States "when we see how Donald Trump has managed to become (the presumptive Republican) presidential candidate," said Bouffier.
+A dangerous regression toward nationalism was emerging in Europe as well as in the United States "when we see how Donald Trump has managed to become (the presumptive Republican) presidential candidate," said Bouffier.

 Bouffier's broadside - 15 months ahead of Germany's next federal Bundestag election - came as Germany's established parties grapple with the AfD's rapid rise in late 2014 to currently poll at 14 percent nationwide.